mkleehammer/surround/README.md

   the text within.

 - Killing text in pairs of characters without having to mark it first.
-Like marking, this can
+Like marking, this can include the pairs or just be the text within.

 - Changing one pair of characters for another, such as changing from double quotes to single quotes.